 2019 Conference Report – Jennifer Bauer (Greater Dayton Chapter President)

--Jennifer hopes this event will reinvigorate HR partnerships and help expand the Greater Dayton Chapter.
-Jennifer mentioned that the Executive Committee Board is overseeing the planning.
+-Jennifer Bauer hopes this event will reinvigorate HR partnerships and help expand the Greater Dayton Chapter.
+Jennifer Bauer mentioned that the Executive Committee Board is overseeing the planning.
 The Marriott, University of Dayton is the location for the 2019 conference.
 It is a great location with several break-out rooms, great staff and the tentative theme of “Heart of HR”.
 They are working with the program and sponsorship committees.
-Jennifer asked if there is a list of speakers listed in the Dropbox account for a reference.
+Jennifer Bauer asked if there is a list of speakers listed in the Dropbox account for a reference.
 The biggest items that she is working on is the calls for sponsors and the programming committee.
 Lori mentioned that the last conference theme was sent around and voted on.
 There was concern raised by Becky that the theme “Heart of HR” may have been used in the past.

 Call for sponsors